Astra3Vita/Capybara/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Whenever you encountered a package error, you went ahead and installed whatever was missing.
+There were many different packages involved, and for some that didn’t work properly—like the one related to colors—I simply fixed them directly in the code.
+After that, you also changed the colors to the ones you actually wanted to use instead.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.